Holidays with Autism: 7 Tips to Keep It Jolly and Inclusive!

 Holidays with Autism

-Why the Holidays with Autism Stressful for Many
+Why the Holidays with Autism Are Stressful for Many

-Additionally, as described by the CDC, sensory processing ailments and rigidity amidst other features related to variances in the brain contribute to how those with autism behave and communicate, impacting how they experience holidays and life overall.
+Additionally, as described by the CDC, sensory processing ailments and rigidity, among other features related to variances in the brain, contribute to how those with autism behave and communicate, impacting how they experience holidays and life overall.
 So, even practices like gift-giving or the concept of Santa can be confusing or even unsettling to those with ASD.

 7 Tips to Stay Festive and Have Fun Planning!